-At Oyster Bay Beach Resort, the pleasures of having a timeshare in the Caribbean without the responsibility can add up to a lot of vacation value for a family looking for sun, sand, a gorgeous pool and the laid back lifestyle of a quiet island like Sint Maarten.
+Having a Caribbean timeshare without an owner’s headaches can add a lot of value for a family looking for sun, sand, a gorgeous pool and the laid back lifestyle of a quiet island like Sint Maarten.

 Sint Maarten is the Dutch side of the bi-national island shared between the Netherlands Antilles and the French West Indies for the past 350 years.
 The French side is known as Saint-Martin and in English, which is widely spoken, the island is simply called St. Martin.